 Hospitals and LHNs

-This table shows the number of admissions between 2012–13 and 2021–22.
+This table shows the number of admissions between 2013–14 and 2022–23.
 Data is presented by surgical specialty.
-Hospital, Local Hospital Network (LHN), national, state and territory data is available.
+Hospital, Local Hospital Network (LHN), national, state and territory data are available.

 Highlights

-- 16% were for Urological surgery (on organs of the urinary system such as bladder, urethra, and kidneys) and 13% were for Orthopaedic surgery (on bones, joints, ligaments, and tendons, including knee and hip replacements).
+- 15% were for Urological surgery (on organs of the urinary system such as bladder, urethra, and kidneys) and 14% were for Ophthalmology surgery (on eyes and optic nerves).

 Changes over time